yangzhao1230/ProtDETR/README.md

 ## Pretrained Models

-Pretrained models for ProtDETR will be made available on Google Drive soon.
-Stay tuned for updates.
+Pretrained models for ProtDETR are available on Google Drive at [this link](https://drive.google.com/drive/folders/1g87b982Rt5kX46wpi7-zyWgGBEE_e9IN?usp=sharing).
+Please download and place the `saved_models` directory within the root directory of your project.

 ## Acknowledgments